How do I create a Formula question in New Quizzes?

 Add to Item Bank

-If you want to save a question to use in other assessments, you can add it to an item bank.
+If you want to save a question to use in other quizzes, you can add it to an item bank.

 To add the question to an item bank, click the Add to Bank link.